Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 Being treated like royalty comes naturally to cats.
 Most of us have been trained by our feline family members to be their loyal servants and cater to their every whim.
 If there’s ever a question about who’s really in charge, cats are quick to remind us that it’s certainly not us!

 Perhaps this expectation of royal treatment dates back to ancient Egypt, where cats were worshipped as gods.
 Perhaps it’s simply ingrained in their DNA.
 We know the first evidence of companion cats dates back to 7,500 years BCE (Before the Common Era) to the island of Cyprus.
-As cats evolved from pest controller and hunter to beloved companion, perhaps they figured out that humans are pretty easy to train to be at their beck and call.
+As cats evolved from pest controllers and hunters to beloved companions, perhaps they figured out that humans are pretty easy to train to be at their beck and call.

 It’s up to us humans to do what we can to give our felines the royal lifestyle they deserve.
 The following seven tips will help you give your cats their best life for all of their nine lives.

 Nutrition is the foundation for good health.
 Cats are obligate carnivores and they need meat to thrive.
 If you’re not already feeding a raw or grain-free canned diet, consider making this the year you make the switch.
 Your cats will thank you for it.

 Embraced for decades by holistically oriented pet parents and holistic veterinarians, raw feeding is becoming more mainstream as pet parents look for alternatives to feeding highly processed commercial pet foods.
 And raw feeding doesn’t have to be complicated.
 With the variety of frozen raw diets available today, it’s as easy as feeding canned food.
 The only difference is that instead of opening a can, you’re thawing out food.

 Darwin’s has been our preferred raw food for several years.
 Not only do we like everything that’s in it, it’s also comes in easy to portion out 8 ounce packs, and most importantly, Allegra and Ruby love it.